TAMALPAIS UNION HIGH SCHOOL DISTRICT PARCEL TAX INFORMATION

 Click here for a Fact Sheet on TUHSD Local Funding.

 Measure BThe Tamalpais Union High School District Board of Trustees placed Measure B on the March 3, 2020 ballot.
 The measure would renew our existing per parcel tax and increase that amount by $190 per year.
 The measure includes a 3% cost of living adjustment and a ten year term.
+The new parcel tax would go into effect on July 1, 2020 and would replace the existing parcel taxes.
+The total parcel tax amount would be $645 a year.
 The parcel tax would generate $22.7 million in annual funding and allows for senior exemptions.
 For more information on the parcel tax please click here.For Senior Tax Exemption Information and Instructions, click here.

 Maintaining Excellence: Today, Tomorrow, and Beyond